ogoun/sd-webui-reprompter/README.md

 - Utilize positive improvements - when this flag is set, the system prompt is used to append the specified text.
 When the flag is unchecked, there will only be a translation.

 ![Reprompter settings](https://github.com/ogoun/ogoun/blob/main/images/reprompter/settings.png)

+#### Plans
+1. Add support for other APIs.
+2. Move checkboxes from settings to the main tab.
+3. Finalize the use of query context.